javalite/javalite/README.md

 ## Acknowledgement

-Special thanks to folks are [IntelliJ](http://www.jetbrains.com/) for granting a license to this project
+Special thanks to folks at [IntelliJ](http://www.jetbrains.com/) for granting a license to this project